 His next goal won the hearts of the Pool fans, grabbing the winner in a 1-0 victory at arch rivals Darlington on 2nd October.
 Les was to score twice more before injury ended his career, his 22nd and last game for Hartlepool was a 0-1 home defeat to Bury on 2nd January 1985, the niggling injury he’d been carrying finally ended his short but incident packed Football League career.

 Les moved back to North Tyneside continuing involvement in the game having a spell as player/manager of Northern Alliance side Dudley Welfare while running a pub in Burradon.
-Les then became player/manager of North Eastern Amateur League side Rutherford AFC for 2 season’s, in his 1st season in charge he coaxed his brother into playing a few times.
+Les then became player/manager of North Eastern Amateur League side Rutherford AFC for two season’s.
+In his first season in charge he coaxed his brother into playing a few times.
 His last involvement in the game saw him guide Rutherford AFC to the 1990 North Eastern Amateur League Selcray Bowl before settling into retirement in the Northumberland countryside.

 Les reflected on his time at Croft Park:

 “I loved it there.
 Blyth had just undergone their fabulous run to the fifth round of the FA Cup which took Shoulder off to Newcastle United.
 I was signed from Gateshead as his replacement.
 We had a great team with the likes of Keith Houghton, Ray Young, Tommy Dixon, Dave Clark, and John Waterson and we continued to be very successful”.